shawnthompson/shawnthompson.github.io/src/pages/mac-usages.md

  I can then continue on working on what I was doing.
 I will have to try to remember exactly what I was doing but not disconnecting too much helps me retain a lot of the information I had in my mind when the interruption came in.

+## Password management

+Like most of you folks reading this, I have way too many passwords to remember.
+This is where password management is essential for me, and it should be for you too.
+I've been using a password manager for over 10 years.
+I believe in using strong passwords for everything so I use password suggestions from either 1Password or Apple Keychain.
+I would use only Apple Keychain but because I used to be forced to work on a Windows system I didn't have access to the passwords in my keychain.
+There are times that I'm not able to get my password from Apple so having a copy of most of my passwords also available in 1Password helps me use them when I'm on a device not connected with my AppleID.

+Forcing myself to remember a password by transcribing it from one device to another takes a lot of energy out of me.
+I have problems remembering more than one character at a time and sometimes I get the character wrong and in the end I have to redo the whole process.
+More spoons that could be saved with allowing me to auto fill passwords.

+### Multifactor authentication

+One of the features of MacOS that I love and that saves a lot of spoons is the [AutoFill Verification Codes in Safari](https://www.webnots.com/how-to-autofill-verification-codes-in-safari-from-email-and-messages/), which makes it easier to automatically suggest the verification code form your email or message in the login form.
+This is the primary reason why I use Safari, not having to break concentration while trying to work and log into an online site is great.

 ## Stepping away from desk

 1. Lock MacOs leaving everything open that I was working on.